 Virtual Reality provides a lively atmosphere to the University learners, historians, archaeologists, and school students.
 The benefit is that one does not have to leave the accustomed periphery of classrooms or research houses.
 The synthesis of mobile phones and tablets with the VR gears and sensory techniques makes the same possible.

-Travelers can reach the virtual places where the normal people have limited access.
+The virtual places can be crafted where the normal people have limited access.
 Avid learners can crawl across the lanes of the historic towers and dungeon, visit the kingdoms of the great war-kings, and innumerable mineral ancient reserve sites.

 This is a lot different from reading a book.
 Pictures engage, but do not speak.
-Virtual Reality magical experiences pervade the void of sense and sound.
+The void of sense and sound is pervaded by the magical Virtual Reality experiences.

 Imagine the scenario – the learners mount their head gears and drop down straight to the French Revolution battlefield while fancying Napoleon Bonaparte’s amazing sword skills.
 Amazing in itself that a small box can be a ticket to the fearless imagination.

-The result is a memory of the happenings with the learners knowing the historic details on tips.
+The result is an engraved memory of the happenings with the learners knowing the historic details on tips.
 Thus, the recollection power shoots up and the learners do not have to cram up the topics.

 Binding the youth to ancient culture and history becomes effortless when they visualize the great deeds of their ancestors.
 Listening to the original linguistic vocals and seeing people in traditional attires – everything becomes so natural.
-Instead of forcing the learning down the throats of the students, Virtual Reality presents an iconographic account of the events.
+Instead of forced learning that is thrusted down the throats, Virtual Reality presents an iconographic account of the events.